 HOA boards must first send an HOA special assessment notice to inform homeowners of an impending collection.
 However, if the amount exceeds the HOA special assessment limit stipulated in the governing documents, the board must obtain approval from the homeowners.

 For instance, the governing documents stipulate that special assessments must not exceed 5% of the total budget.
-If the HOA needs more than 5%, they must hold a meeting with quorum.
+If the HOA needs more than 5%, they must hold a meeting with a quorum.
 The board needs a majority vote to proceed with the special assessment.
 Although, this requirement can be waived in emergency situations.

 The board must send the HOA special assessment notice 30 to 60 days ahead of the established due date.
 After the due date, homeowners who do not pay their assessments within 15 to 60 days may be declared delinquent.
 The HOA can levy late fees and interest charges.
 They could also place a lien on delinquent homeowners’ properties.